 At this hour, on this day, ANZAC received its baptism of fire and became one of the immortal names in history.
 We who are gathered here think of the comrades who went out with us to battle but did not return.
 We feel them still near us in spirit.
 We wish to be worthy of their great sacrifice.
 Let us, therefore, once again dedicate ourselves to the service of the ideals of which they died.
 As the dawn is even now about to pierce the night, so let the memory inspire us to work for the coming of the new light into the dark places of the world.

-The dawn service is bought to an end with a lone bugler sounding the Last Post, and then the crowd observes a minute silence in memory of those who have passed away.
+The dawn service is brought to an end with a lone bugler sounding the Last Post, and then the crowd observes a minute silence in memory of those who have passed away.
 The final act is that of a drum roll again, and the returned servicemen and women march away from the memorial.

-While many people believe the dawn service is timed to coincide with ANZAC landing at Gallipoli, this is not strictly true.
-There were some Australian soldiers who landed just before dawn, but the first New Zealanders did not land until after 9am, and most landed in the afternoon.
 So while the dawn service has some timing significance, much of its importance comes as war veterans remember the routine dawn ‘stand-to’ before the engagement of war began.

 Anzac Breakfast

-After the dawn service, the Returned Servicemen Association (RSA) hosts an Anzac breakfast.
 Mostly this is to give people a chance to talk and reminisce, and often a traditional ‘rum and coffee’ is served along with an Anzac Biscuit.
 The rum and coffee signifies a tot of rum, which was the traditional pre-battle ration.

 Anzac Day Service

 In addition to the Dawn Service, which is primarily focussed on the returned servicemen and women, there is always a mid-morning service on Anzac Day.
-This service is often referred to as the citizen’s service, because it is designed for everybody in the community to participate in.

 The mid-morning service is very similar to that of the dawn service; however returned servicemen are joined by other members of the community for the parade itself.
 Serving members of the armed forces, cadets, youth organisations and schools often march alongside the returned servicemen, and in some centres they are also joined by mass bands.